mmohamed/k8s-sms/README.md

 # Simple Mesh Service for Kubernetes

-This is a very simplified mesh veervice injector and monitoring for Rest deployment inside a K8S cluster.
+This is a very simplified mesh service injector and monitoring for Rest deployment inside a K8S cluster.

 ##### [@See for full description](https://blog.medinvention.dev)